Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Relationship Between CT modules, NCCRs and MM modules

-In this subsection we relate our work to that of the more common notions of rigid, maximal rigid and maximal $1$-orthogonal modules, and show that when $R$ is an isolated singularity our new definitions of modifying, maximal modifying and CT modules recover the old ones.
+In the remainder of this section we relate our work to that of the more common notions of $n$-rigid, maximal $n$-rigid and maximal $n$-orthogonal (=cluster tilting) modules in the case when $R$ is an isolated singularity.